Anith-G/experience-manager-sites-optimizer.en/help/documentation/basics.md

 ![Sites Optimizer home](./assets/basics/hero.png){align="center"}

-The Sites Optimizer Dashboard provides a high-level overview of your site's performance and opportunities for improvement.
+The Sites Optimizer dashboard provides a high-level overview of your site's performance and opportunities for improvement.

 ## Domain manager

 ![Site Optimizer domain manager](./assets/basics/domain-manager.png){align="center"}

 The domain manager context menu allows you to choose the AEM site, by domain, you want to assess and optimize.
 Sites Optimizer provides a list of all the production AEM sites registered in [Cloud Manager](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/edge-delivery-sites/add-edge-delivery-site).

 ## Navigation